 Conversely, townhome maintenance responsibilities are typically divided between owners and the community association; thus, insurance policies must account for potential liability exposures arising from this division of duties.

-As an insurance specialist would advise, navigating the intricacies of insuring condos and townhomes necessitates understanding these variations compared to standard homeowner’s insurance policies while ensuring all parties involved feel secure within their living environment.
+An insurance specialist would advise that navigating the intricacies of insuring condos and townhomes necessitates understanding these variations compared to standard homeowner’s insurance policies while ensuring all parties feel secure within their living environment.

 Are There Specific Types Of Insurance Policies Designed Exclusively For Condos And Townhomes, Or Can A Traditional Homeowner’s Policy Be Adapted To Fit These Types Of Residences?